-Regular readers will be all too aware of the ‘By the Way’ team’s concerns about the threat society faces from the aggressive and seemingly unrelenting onward march of secularism.
-On closer examination of this phenomenon, it is clear that those who are at the leading edge of the secularist assault on Christian belief and practice tend to be intellectuals with a background in academia.
+Regular readers will be all too aware of my concern about the threat society faces from the aggressive and seemingly unrelenting onward march of secularism.
+On closer examination of this phenomenon, it is clear that those who are at the leading edge of the secularist assault on Christian belief and practice, tend to be intellectuals with a background in academia.

 With this in mind, I was intrigued by a recent article in RELEVANT magazine entitled, ‘Why Aren’t More Intellectuals Believers?’ by David Denison, a psychologist from Sam Houston State University in the USA.

 According to a recent review of 63 studies over decades, researchers at the University of Rochester have concluded that “religious people are less intelligent than non-believers.”
 Dennison, who is a born again Christian, argues that, ‘the Rochester report cannot be dismissed by the religious community.
 We must recognize as an objective fact that people with higher IQs are turning to atheism’.

 Christians therefore need to ask the question, ‘why is it that our brightest and best minds are not believers?’

 Firstly, academia is intrinsically hostile to belief in God.
 Quoting a 2009 study by Dr Brent Slife of this 'pervasive, implicit bias,' Dennison argues that, "the result of this bias is that the most intelligent people (since they are likely to attend college and grad school) are exposed to tremendous negative pressure from both mentors and peers regarding their beliefs."